-1. Team members realized that they need to own up their careers and they need to take initiative within the organization to advance their career.
+1. Team members realized that they needed to own up their careers and they need to take initiative within the organization to advance their careers.

 2. Specific formats and frameworks designed by the HR Footprints team provided structure to the career management and are made available as a resource within the organization.

 3. Managers felt responsible to support and guide the team members.